 They identified him by the hospital key ring hanging from his belt.
 Aspairt is buried in the Catacombs in the exact same place where he died with a tombstone describing his death.
 Cataphiles and Catacombs folklore tellers say that each November 3rd, Philibert’s ghost haunts the labyrinth of the Catacombs.

-In 2004, a group of police officers was exploring a part of the Paris Catacombs restricted from public access.
-They began to uncover very strange things.
+In 2004, a group of police officers was exploring a part of the Paris Catacombs restricted from public access and they began to uncover very strange things.

 First, they found a PA system with pre-recorded guard dog barking noises playing.
 Then, they found 3,000 square feet of galleries, wired for phones using pirated electricity.